raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

         -   **focusing on breath**, and observing thoughts and feelings without judgment
         -   train attention and awareness to achieve a mentally clear and emotionally calm state

+        -   when we perceive the world as a part of us, love flows strongly between the world and us
+        -   oneness
+            -   truth + love
+            -   knowing you're already connected

     -   self-help